waynebhayes/SpArcFiRe/README.md

 # SpArcFiRe
 SPiral ARC FInder and REporter - find spiral arcs in galaxies.... or maybe hurricanes too?

+#(no longer relevant?)
 For instructions on how to setup/ run SpArcFiRe please see our wiki page: https://github.com/wschallo/SpArcFiRe/wiki

 Information about SpArcFiRe's code can be found in the documentation directory.